 The downtime and increased communication effort caused by license denial and "license search" can be almost completely eliminated.
 The productivity and the satisfaction of the users increase significantly.

-If a license is not available, the user is automatically informed when this license is available again and this license is reserved for him for a defined period.
+Should a licence nevertheless be unavailable, the user is automatically informed when this licence is available again and this licence is reserved for him for a defined period of time.